 Food poisoning happens when bacteria (and, sometimes, viruses or other germs) get into food or drinks.
 You can't taste, smell, or see these germs, but even these tiny organisms can have a powerful effect on the body.

 Doctors often use "food poisoning" to describe an illness that comes on quickly after eating contaminated food.
-People typically get diarrhea or start throwing up within a few hours after being infected.
+People typically get diarrhea or start vomiting within a few hours after being infected.
 Food poisoning usually goes away quickly too, and most people recover in a couple of days with no lasting complications.

 In a few cases, food poisoning can be severe enough to require a visit to the doctor or hospital.
-When people need medical treatment for food poisoning, it's often because of dehydration, which is the most common serious complication of food poisoning.
+When people need medical treatment for food poisoning, it's often because of dehydration, the most common serious complication of food poisoning.

 Eating or drinking something that's contaminated with germs can cause food poisoning.
 Often, people get food poisoning from animal-based foods — like meat, poultry, eggs, dairy products, and seafood.
 But unwashed fruits, vegetables, and other raw foods also can get contaminated and make someone sick.
-Even water can cause food poisoning.

 Foods and liquids can be contaminated at many points in the food preparation, storage, and handling process.
 For example: